-Measurable Goal(s) Status: Changes proposed to Including dates and numeric Including dates and numeric BMP and/or measures, as previously submitted measures Measurable Goal?
-(Yes/No) If yes, provide proposed changes and Describe the mostle de foresser Manage at a manage and a section of the section of rationale.
-Describe the methods, frequency, Many stormwater outreach activities were conducted in No. Proposal to send ou type, and target audience of 2014 as seen in Attachment 1.
-Personnel that live and survey on watershed/ stormwater outreach performed work on Fort Carson were targeted in this program. stormwater awareness during the permit term.
-Twenty-seven (27) stormwater awareness brochures were through the on-post distributed at events such as Environmental Permits 101, an community events communication and/or outreach effort of the Fort Carson Directorate of Public Works (DPW) Environmental Compliance Branch, and the Balfour Beatty Housing communication Front Range Environmental Manager's Meeting, hosted by channels. the Army Regional Environmental and Energy Office - channels.
-West.
-West.
-Construction contractors and military and civilian engineers were targeted with the training, "Fort Carson Stormwater Management at Construction Sites", which was delivered ten (10) times with seventy (70) people trained in 2014.
-2014.
-Soldiers, civilians, and contractors were targeted with a stormwater awareness and training module in the Environmental Protection Officer (EPO) classes.
-This class was given eight (8) times in 2014 with a total of two hundred sixty-three (263) attendees. nanarea sixty-tinee (203) attendees.
-Fort Carson's four elementary schools' fourth and fifth graders participated in a stormwater awareness activity that included the opportunity to enter the "Name That Creek" contest.
-Fort Carson Middle Schools' sixth graders participated in a hands-on stormwater activity (tree planting and trash collection at the wetland near the pranting and trash concentral at the wettand hear the school), as well as the opportunity to participate in the contest.
+Measurable Goal(s) Including dates and numeric measures, as previously submitted Status: Including dates and numeric measures Changes proposed to BMP and/or Measurable Goal?
+(Yes/No) If yes, provide proposed changes and rationale.
+Describe the methods, frequency, type, and target audience of stormwater outreach performed during the permit term.
+Many stormwater outreach activities were conducted in 2015 as seen in Attachment 1.
+Personnel that live and work on Fort Carson were targeted in this program.
+One hundred and seventy-one (171) stormwater awareness brochures were distributed at events such as the Environmental Protection Officer (EPO) course.
+"Fort Carson Stormwater Management at Construction Sites" training.
+Construction contractors and military and civilian engineers were targeted with this training, which was delivered seven (7) times with fifty-one (51) people trained in 2015.
+Soldiers, civilians, and contractors were targeted with a stormwater awareness and training module in the EPO classes.
+The stormwater module was presented seven (7) times in 2015 with a total of one hundred and forty-four (144) attendees.
+Stormwater BMP/Low Impact Development Maintenance training was presented to eighteen (18) Operations and Maintenance and housing contractor personnel.
+Three of Fort Carson's elementary schools' third, fourth and fifth graders (685 students) participated in a stormwater awareness activity for Earth Day that included a field trip.
+Abrams Elementary 4 th grade classes (100 students) visited three locations on post where LID features are installed.
+No.

 Provide a copy or representation of public outreach materials provided to the target audience(s).
 See Attachment 2 for the Stormwater awareness brochure that is distributed to the target audience.
-The brochure was updated in 2014 to reflect the expanded developed area as well as the newly named Infantry Creek (formerly Central Un-named Ditch) at Fort Carson.
 Other educational material can be provided upon request.
-No. Provide copies of any educational materials, lesson plans, or presentations provided to school age students and other target audience(s) regarding stormwater runoff and water quality issues.
+Yes.
+The brochure will be updated in 2016 to emphasize the effects of erosion on water quality Provide copies of any educational materials, lesson plans, or presentations provided to school age students and other target audience(s) regarding stormwater runoff and water quality issues.
 See Attachment 3 for an example of the educational material for the EPO course.
 Other material is available upon request.
-Yes.
-An Earth Day Project with a local Elementary school is proposed for 2015; 4 th and 5 th grade student will re-vegetate an eroded ditch near their school.
-Also, a LID BMP maintenance training program will be presented to Fort Carson DPW maintenance contractors.
-Estimate the number of people expected to be reached by the program over each year of the permit term.
-An estimated 1,258 people were reached directly by the Stormwater Program in 2014 as calculated on Attachment 1.
+No. Estimate the number of people expected to be reached by the program over each year of the permit term.
+An estimated 998 people were reached directly by the Stormwater Program in 2015 as calculated on Attachment 1.
 Another 10,000 (estimated) were reached via indirect means (newspaper articles, website, etc.) A web counter has been installed on the public website.
 No. Provide the name or title of the person(s) responsible for coordination and implementation of the stormwater public education and outreach program.
 Title: Stormwater Specialist No.